hatrain/flywire-exercise/readme.md

  EXTRA FRONT-END CREDIT: Create a web page show a list of employees.
 Flex your design skills and front-end experience to make it as complex or presentable as you like.

+Instructions:
+1. To get all active employees: GET http://localhost:8080/employees/active

+2. To get an employee by ID: GET http://localhost:8080/employees/{id}

+3. To get employees hired within a date range: GET http://localhost:8080/employees/hired?startDate={startDate}&endDate={endDate}

+4. To add a new employee: POST http://localhost:8080/employees/

+5. To deactivate an employee: PUT http://localhost:8080/employees/{id}/deactivate